BYU Student Receives 2016 Utah School Psychology Student of the Year Award

 Being named student of the year is an impressive feat and a tremendous honor.
 Skiba’s professors noticed her optimism and her special ability to work in challenging situations that involve frustrated parents.

 “Those who work with Stephanie appreciate her caring nature and her genuine enthusiasm for working with children.
 She is an optimistic team player who works hard to plan and carry out interventions.
 She offers proven skills to work effectively with those she serves, including students, parents, teachers, and administrators.
-Because of her strong communication skills, her thoughtful and practical insights, and her ability to accurately identify needs, she helps carry out interventions that best fit student needs and problematic challenges.
-Her supervisors indicate that she is particularly skilled in working with challenging situations that involve frustrated parents.”
+Because of her strong communication skills, her thoughtful and practical insights, and her ability to accurately identify needs, she helps carry out interventions that best fit student needs and problematic challenges.”

 Skiba is currently interning as a school psychologist in the Davis County School District.